mantidproject/documents/Help/SingleCrystal/ALF Auto Alignment/ALF-Visualization.md

 print "Done."
 ```
 Here we simply divide the accumulated data by the normalization workspace.
 The result is a workspace containing all the merged and normalised data for all processed runs.
+Since both the data and normalization workspaces are accumulated from all runs, this also normalizes the counts in areas where two runs overlap.
 With my dataset, visualizing the result looks like this:

 ![Visualization of the final merged and normalized workspace](resources/merged_norm.jpg)

-This result is also very useful for assessing the quality of the UB Matrix obtained with the [auto alignment script](ALF-Auto-Alignment.md).
-Load the peaks workspace containing the UB matrix obtained with said script, then overlay them on the merged & normalised workspace of the same runs in the slice viewer.
+The merged workspace is also very useful for assessing the quality of the result obtained with the [auto alignment script](ALF-Auto-Alignment.md) for the same dataset, by using it to predict peaks and then overlaying those in the slice viewer.